 Used Car: 2013 Mazda Mazda6 Review

-The 2013 Mazda6 is one of few affordable midsize cars that still offer a manual transmission, and critics say it has precise shifts.
+The Mazda6 is one of few affordable midsize cars that still offer a manual transmission, and test drivers say it has precise shifts.
 The manual is found only on the base four-cylinder Mazda6.
 A five-speed automatic with manual mode is available on four-cylinder models.
 The top-of-the-line s Grand Touring trim has a V6 and six-speed automatic with manual mode.
 Four-cylinder models with either transmission average 21/30 mpg city/highway, while V6 models earn 18/27 mpg.
 Both fuel economy ratings are low for the class.
 Auto critics think the Mazda6’s athletic handling, accurate steering and strong brakes make it one of the most engaging midsize cars to drive.
 Like many midsize cars, they think the base engine is just fine, but the V6 is notably powerful.

-The Mazda6 earns points with reviewers with its sporty styling, large cabin and trunk and upscale materials.
+The 2013 Mazda6 earns points with auto writers with its sporty styling, large cabin and trunk and upscale materials.
 They think the seats are comfortable and supportive and the trunk’s large opening makes loading cargo a breeze.
-The Mazda6 doesn’t have as many standard features as some of its rivals, only offering an auxiliary audio jack and CD player.
+The Mazda Mazda6 doesn’t have as many standard features as some of its rivals, only offering an auxiliary audio jack and CD player.
 USB iPod connectivity isn’t available at all, but the Mazda6 can be outfitted with features like Bluetooth, blind spot monitoring, a rearview camera, navigation and satellite radio.
 One test driver thinks the optional navigation system is slightly confusing, but overall, reviewers like the clean, simple control layout.

 - "If exterior styling is a key consideration when purchasing your next family sedan, the 2013 Mazda6 should definitely strike a chord.
 A firm suspension, tight steering and powerful V6 backup the car's sporty attitude." -- Kelley Blue Book